dlike230/Penn-Labs-Frontend_Application/README.md

 Several external graphics in the form of SVG (Scalable Vector Graphics) were used throughtout the page.
 Examples include the logo at the top left of the page and the cart open/close icons.
+One image was also taken from the Penn Labs website.

 ## Responsive Design